Make sure to also check out our saltwater reel buyer guide.

 Consider How You Fish Too!

-In addition to technical details like drag systems and line capacities, you also want to select a spinning reel that suits your overall fishing strategy, habits, and desires.
+In addition to technical details like drag systems and line capacities, you also want to select an open face reel that suits your overall fishing strategy, habits, and desires.

 Salt or Fresh Water